Organizations around the world are using the Inclusive Workplace Competencies to….

 - Inform policies and practice

-How can you apply the competencies in your workplace?
+How can I apply the competencies in my workplace?

 Frequently Asked Questions